Music

 We deliver a music curriculum that is accessible to all regardless of needs and is highly engaging.
 Children are encouraged to work both independently and collaboratively sharing ideas, knowledge and skills in a supportive environment.
 Children are taught to evaluate their own work and the work of others and give feedback in a supportive and constructive way.

-St. Aidan’s uses the National Curriculum aims for music, Charanga scheme of work and needs of our children to provide a curriculum that develops music knowledge, understanding and skills through a clear pathway of progression starting from the Early Years Foundation Stage.
+St. Aidan’s uses the National Curriculum aims for music, Kapow scheme of work and needs of our children to provide a curriculum that develops music knowledge, understanding and skills through a clear pathway of progression starting from the Early Years Foundation Stage.

 Within the music curriculum, children across school develop the skills of listening and appraising, singing, playing instruments, improvisation, composition and perform at a level that is developmentally appropriate to the child/children/class.
 Each year group builds on knowledge and skills previously developed.
 All learning within the curriculum builds around the interrelated dimensions of music; pulse, rhythm, pitch, tempo, dynamics, timbre, texture, structure and notation.